yandex-research/structural-graph-shifts/readme.md

 This subdirectory contains all the proposed datasets and corresponding data splits.
 For more technical information, please refer to the `README.md` file inside the `datasets` subdirectory.

-### `fantasy`
+### `source`

-Here you can find the source code of our experimental framework, including the considered methods, proposed metrics, and custom functions for running experiments and tracking results:
+Here you can find the source code of our experimental framework:
 - `data`: everything related to data processing and loading
 - `experiment`: some classes that are used to setup necessary dependecies and run experiments
 - `layers`: implementation of considered model architectures
-- `metrics`: some proposed non-standard metrics, including PRR and AUPRC
+- `metrics`: various routine for computing metrics
-- `modules`: more high-level classes that describe how particular models are used by managers at some specific training or evaluation stage
+- `modules`: classes that describe how particular models are used by managers at some specific training or evaluation stage
-- `utils`: more general utils that do not belong to `fantasy.data`, `fantasy.layers` or `fantasy.modules`, but support execution of experiments (sync configs, save results, etc.)
+- `utils`: general utils that do not belong to `source.data`, `source.layers` or `source.modules`, but support execution of experiments (sync configs, save results, etc.)

 ### `main.py`